-Each term is approximately nine weeks.
+Each trimester is approximately twelve weeks.
 Infinite Campus is available for students and parents to have continual access to track academic progress.
 Hard copies of mid-term reports will be printed by request only for parents and guardians attending conferences.

-INCOMPLETE GRADES
+• INCOMPLETE GRADES